Search Results for

 File, Extension or Folder Description

-.isln Intent Architect Solution
+.isln Intent Architect Solution file.

-Intent.Metadata folder Designer Metadata
+Intent.Metadata folder Designer Metadata files.

-intent.repositories.config file Solution-level asset repository configuration
+intent.repositories.config Solution-level asset repository configuration.

 Folders which should always be ignored